 Latino Community Fund – Alianza Youth Leadership Program

-Latinx youth ages 16 – 25
+Latinx youth ages 16-25

 Alianza Youth Leadership Program is a youth-led movement of collective youth voices connecting leaders to unlock their leadership potential and bring change to their communities.
 Through community organizing and training, Alianza aims to build leadership of Latinx youth by providing them with a platform and resources to do so.
 Alianza offers Fellowships, the Alianza Advocacy Council (AAC), and volunteer opportunities.
-Pay?: unknown.
+Pay: unknown.

-Mid Columbia Fisheries Enhancement Group – Internships
+Mid Columbia Fisheries Enhancement Group & Yakima Valley Technical College – Careers in Conservation

 Mid Sound Fisheries Enhancement Group – Summer Youth Crew